Captive Desert Tortoise Cold Weather Care

 Maintain a normal daily photoperiod by turning off the light at sunset.
 Leaving the light on at night may result in hyperthyroidism, a glandular disorder.
 An 11-hour daylight cycle, followed by a 13-hour night cycle is ideal.

 Provide food according to the summer feeding schedule or your veterinarian’s guidance and provide fresh water at least three times a week.
-Take the tortoise outside whenever the sun is shining and temperatures are above 70 degrees.
+Take the tortoise outside whenever the sun is shining and temperatures are above 70 degrees, but below 85 degrees.
 Frequent exposure to sunlight is beneficial to tortoises in rehabilitation and will usually stimulate their appetite.
 Shade must always be available.

 Re-emerging from hibernation